Work in progress.

 “The man is not going.”

-17.9.2 Negation using لَا {U-state-verb-negation-la}
+17.9.2 Negation using لَا {U-case-verb-negation-la}

-In addition to مَا , stateful verbs can be negated using لَا in the same manner.
+In addition to مَا , caseful verbs can be negated using لَا in the same manner.
 In addition to negating the meaning of the verb for the present tense, it can also negate the meaning for the future tense.

 لَا يَذْهَبُ ٱلرَّجُلُ